TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/ToDo/To Do.md

 - [ ] More work on the game loop.
 Game loop framework.
 Initialisation Sequence, placeholder shop page, screen sequence.
 To get a vibe on the game flow and get that base system going
 - [ ] Level Design tool.
 Take in 23x23 pixels

+Note for Snake Plus Plus: I could inject the key when I press on the buttons to clean some of my code maybe.
+Look into injecting Enhanced Input.
 ### DONE:
 - [x] Eat (WIP, need to add tail)
 - [x] KYS